q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

     * Set `num_frames = 0`
     * Set `running_mode="move"`.
     * Call the `clear()` method of `canvas`'s object.
-* If running mode is save:
+* If running mode saves:
     * Save current canvas draw on disk and change running mode to move.
-* If running mode is exit, then change current key to 27.
+* If running mode is an exit, then change the current key to 27.
-* If running mode is detect, then change running mode to move and call detector method.
+* If running mode is detected, then change running mode to move and call the detector method.

 ### Method: Detector
-A method that takes current canvas and performs detection using detection model like OCR.
+A method that takes the current canvas and performs detection using a detection model like OCR.
 For now, I am using Tesseract.
 ```python
     def detector(self):
         img = self.canvas.canvas.astype(np.uint8)